-You're ready for the school day.
-You've got your lesson plans written.
-Do these plans include a specific protocol to manage school refusal students?
+How does your school manage school refusal students?
 Are you concerned without specific school refusal interventions, your students will continue to fall behind?
-With an estimated 28% of American students demonstrating some sort of school refusal behaviors, over one quarter of your students are academically, socially, and emotionally losing out.
-How do you handle these students?
-Join us for this four week class as we discuss the assessment, the four reasons for school refusal behavior, and a step-by-step school refusal protocol for you to implement in your classroom.
-This will allow your students to have greater successes and for you to spend less time and energy ;) managing school refusal behaviors.
+With an estimated 28% of American students demonstrating school refusal behaviors, over one quarter of your students are academically, socially, and emotionally losing out.
+Join us for this seven-week class as we discuss the assessment, the four reasons for school refusal behavior, and a step-by-step protocol for you to implement in your school.

 We've made it easy for you to join the class.
 This class is held Live Online.
 No need to get a baby sitter!
 You'll join the class from the convenience of your computer.
-When you join the class online, you'll see the presenter and the presenter's screen.
+When you join the class online, you'll see the Instructor and the Instructor's screen.
 You will not be seen or heard, but will be able to engage in conversation and ask questions through the class chat platform.
 So....put your comfortable clothes on, sit back, and enjoy.

 UNABLE TO ATTEND ALL THE DATES?